 Written by Helen Said

-It wasn’t easy growing up in the 1960s and 70s, before the days of anti-discrimination laws, and before anything was known about Autism.
 While being lightning fast at maths, I was inexplicably poor in sports and only had a small circle of friends.
 My family’s mixed ethnic heritage attracted endless curiosity and harassment.

 My colouring left me vulnerable to angry comments and questioning in the playground and in the street.
 Even teachers segregated migrant kids and voiced their misconceptions.